CFDEM®coupling Documentation

 Setup prerequisites for CFDEM®project:

-If you need to compile VTK on your machine yourself, we recommend version 6.3, which is available here .
+If you need to compile VTK on your machine yourself, we recommend version 8.0.1, which is available here .
 The installation guide is available here .
+However, if you use the Makefile auto in LIGGGHTS you may set AUTOINSTALL_VTK to “ON” to automatically download and compile VTK.

 Please note the VTK components necessary need cmake, MPI and some X11 libraries on your machine.
 Compilation using ccmake is recommended.
 In the standard configuration MPI related packages are disabled.
 Enable Parallel / MPI packages during configuration.
 For VTK-6.3 set VTK_Group_MPI:BOOL=ON .